 Welcome to the graduate program in History, ranked in 2020 by US News and World Report in the top-30 nationwide (and the top-14 among public universities).
 A distinctive feature of the program is its strong emphasis on transnational and world history.
 While faculty and graduate students usually work in a regional field—North America, Latin America, East Asia, South Asia, Europe, Middle East, or Africa—they approach their areas with a commitment to transnational and interdisciplinary approaches.

-All incoming Ph.D. students receive six year funding packages, including tuition, stipend, and health insurance.
+All incoming Ph.D. students receive five year funding packages, including tuition, stipend, and health insurance.
 All packages include teaching assistantships, helping students to gain teaching experience.
 Additional funding opportunities exist for conference and research travel in the School of Humanities and in various programs and centers across the university.

 The department offers a one-year Master’s program in History.
 All students admitted into the M.A. are assigned a faculty advisor who guides them through the program.
 Students take a total of nine courses over three quarters and complete their degree either with a Master’s thesis or a comprehensive exam.